-- p0030 This chapter is based on a 2-year field study at a large teaching hospital where the first author shadowed the routine patient care practice of over 24 physicians and residents.
-Data were collected in 2008-09, and reports on the use of e-Care, the system used at the time.
-Unless noted here, the findings still carry into current practice. - ^{p0035} In this chapter, we examine how doctors acquire, document, and use information across multiple episodes of patient care with special attention paid to how they cope with a patient's psychosocial experience.
+In this paper, we examine how doctors acquire, document, and use information across multiple episodes of patient care with special attention paid to how they cope with a patient's psychosocial experience.
 In this study, we define psychosocial information as a patient's psychological and social issues in her illness experience.
-With this focus, we explored (1) under what circumstances doctors choose to document psychosocial information and what kinds of psychosocial information they choose to document and (2) how this information, or more likely its absence, affects a patient's treatment plan and subsequently the effectiveness of care.
-Too often the psychosocial information required to understand the patient's situation or motivations is not sufficiently documented in the EHR to be of subsequent use.
+With this focus, we explored (1) under what circumstances doctors choose to document psychosocial information and what kinds of psychosocial information they choose to document and (2) how this information, or its absence, affects a patient's treatment plan and subsequently the effectiveness of care.
 This is not trivial.
-For instance, according to the US Substance Abuse and Mental Health Service Administration, nine percent of the US population aged 12 years or older, or 22.3 million people, were classified with substance dependence or abuse issues in 2007.
-Such issues could be more effectively treated by making full use of psychosocial information. - p0040 In the remaining sections of this chapter, we first review the relevant literature that serves as the guiding framework for our research.
+For instance, according to the U.S. Substance Abuse and Mental Health Service Administration, 9% of the U.S. population aged 12 or older, or 22.3 million people, were classified with substance dependence or abuse issues in 2007.
+Such issues could be more effectively treated by making full use of psychosocial information.

+In the remaining sections of this paper, we first review the relevant literature which serves as the guiding framework for our research.
 Next, we describe our field site and data collection, followed by several representative patient cases describing doctors' information practice.
 We conclude with a discussion of insights that this research helps generate into medical professionals' information behavior as well as the implications for improving the design of current HIT systems to support a better representation of medical work.

-2. LITERATURE REVIEW
+LITERATURE REVIEW

-p0045 A hallmark of HCI/CSCW and health informatics research has been the analysis of the

-[AU2] gap between representations of work and the work they represent (e.g., Reddy and Dourish, 2002).
-In health care, for example, Bossen (2006) studied a prototype EHR system constructed according to a Danish national EHR standard.
-The system was found to only partially support clinical work, which was largely attributable to the model used in the standard deviating from how clinical work is actually performed.
-Similarly, Niazkhani et al. (2009) reported that the overly simplistic representation models underlying current medication ordering systems led to severe interference with, rather than facilitation of, the actual medical work.
-Furthermore, Fitzpatrick (2004) showed that in reality, clinicians often tailor, re-present, and augment clinical information according to their roles and preferences, which is not adequately supported in the current EHR design.
-Finally, researchers have demonstrated that the flexibility that allows patient records to be provisional, informal, or private could facilitate care delivery (Hardstone et al., 2004) and patient hand-off processes (Engesmo and Tjora, 2006; Zhou et al., 2009).
-Such "informality" of documentation is generally not available in the HIT systems seen to date.
+A hallmark of HCI/CSCW and health informatics research has been the analysis of the gap between representations of work and the work they represent (e.g., [16]).
+In healthcare, for example, Bossen [3] studied a prototype EHR system constructed according to a Danish national EHR standard.
+The system was found to only partially support clinical work which was largely attributable to the model used in the standard deviating from how clinical work is actually performed.
+Similarly, Niazkhani et al. [13] reported that the overly simplistic representation models underlying current medication ordering systems led to severe interference with, rather than facilitation of, the actual medical work.
+Further, Fitzpatrick [5] showed that in reality, clinicians often tailor, re-present, and augment clinical information according to their roles and preferences, which is not adequately supported in the current EHR design.
+Finally, researchers have demonstrated that the flexibility that allows patient records to be provisional, informal, or private could facilitate care delivery [9] and patient hand-off processes [4, 19].
+Such 'informality' of documentation is generally not available in the HIT systems seen to date.